 StringTokenizer Class in Java

-Constructors of StringToken: Let us consider ‘str’ is the string to be tokenized
+Constructors of StringToken: Let us consider ‘str’ as the string to be tokenized:

 - StringTokenizer(String str): default delimiters like newline, space, tab, carriage return, and form feed.

 - StringTokenizer(String str, String delim): delim is a set of delimiters that are used to tokenize the given string.

 - StringTokenizer(String str, String delim, boolean flag): The first two parameters have the same meaning wherein The flag serves the following purpose.